devapanda/swapdex-subgraph/README.md

 - data on individual pairs and tokens,
 - data on transactions
 - data on liquidity providers
-- historical data on Uniswap, pairs or tokens, aggregated by day
+- historical data on Swapdex, pairs or tokens, aggregated by day

 ## Running Locally